 Ph.D.
 Sociology.
-Graduate Faculty, New School for Social Research, N.Y.
+New School for Social Research

 B.A.
 Sociology.
-Facultad de Ciencias Sociales y Políticas, Universidad Nacional Autónoma de México.
+Universidad Nacional Autónoma de México

 Overall my research concerns racial and inter-ethnic relations, and in particular, the role the state has played in the racial formation of contemporary Mexico and Latin America.
 The focus of my work is the historical and cultural analysis of state policies towards indigenous people, policies and programs promoting intercultural relations, multiculturalism and antiracism.
 Since 2010 I have done applied work in the field of antiracism.
-I helped found the Collective to Eliminate Racism in Mexico (COPERA), an organization that seeks to establish an observatory on racism and research collaborations between academia and activist, to promote and further the understanding and recognition of racist practices and the elaboration of an antiracist agenda in Mexico.
+I helped found the Collective to Eliminate Racism in Mexico (COPERA), an organization that seeks to establish an observatory on racism and research collaborations between academia and activists, to promote and further the understanding and recognition of racist practices and the elaboration of an antiracist agenda in Mexico.
 I am also founding member of the Antiracist Action Research Network, RAIAR with members in Bolivia, Brazil, Colombia, Guatemala, Mexico and USA.
 This network is composed of scholars, NGOs and other social organizations that share an anti-racist agenda and are interested in fostering collaborative research between academia and activists.

 Currently my research projects are: